 Each site automatically generates a sitemap which can be found at /sitemap.xml

 When creating a site it is recommended that you submit your sitemap to Google via their search console service.
 This lets Google know about your site and helps ensure your site and its content are indexed and available in search.
 Read Google’s specific instructions.

 If you do not submit your sitemap to Google, it is possible that your site will not be indexed.
 This means users looking for content provided on your website will not be able to find it.
 Additionally, if your site is not indexed by Google, your local site search will not provide any results to your site visitors.

-NOTE: In order to verify ownership of the website, you must verify using the URL-prefix property option and then through the Google Analytics method.
+Certain third-party services require site ownership verification.
+For Google we recommend using the URL-prefix property option and then through the Google Analytics method.
 Read about how to configure Google Analytics for your site.

 Notify Search Engines